-- Why does this matter to them?
+Why does this matter to them?

 When you’re looking at a particular interface label or message, keep it short and focused on what the reader needs.
 (See the full list of design questions.)

 2. Be a good tour guide.

 Think about what you’d do if one of your close friends came to visit you at work, or maybe they’re in from out of town.
 You’d probably show them a few of your favorite things.
 Give the reader that same sort of care.
-You know your apps and websites better that most people, so use that to your advantage.
+You know your apps and websites better than most people, so use that to your advantage.

 If you’re not sure where to start, make a map for yourself.
 Take screenshots of each part of a flow and look at them together.
 Start with your signup, checkout, or donation flows.
 See where you can add specific details and useful examples to simplify your instructions.